 - Beginners Guide to SEO

-- Google Sites: Free to use, limited templates and customization.
-Trinity, Muscatine is using Google Sites.
+- Google Sites: Free to use, very limited templates and customization.

 - Weebly: St. Luke's, Fort Madison and St. Paul's, Grinnell use Weebly